 Anne Troy

 Anne Troy joined the Community Education Centre in 2012.
 She has been a qualified ESOL teacher since 2004 and graduated in 2014 with a Postgraduate Diploma in Second Language Teaching.
 She also holds a Masters in TESOL Leadership.
+Her love of educating and helping people, led Anne to train as a certified Mental Health First Aid Instructor in 2023.

 Her teaching career has taken her all over the world with various teaching positions in South Korea, Turkey, the UK, the Czech Republic, Italy and now in her home country of New Zealand.